ALM Flight 980: Investigation and aftermath

 Captain DeWitt was fired six weeks after the ditching; he never piloted a plane again.

+The only fatality among the crew, 24 year old flight attendant Margareth Abraham, was posthumously honored for her attempting to ensure all passengers were seated and secured before the impact.
+In 1990 the Government of the Netherlands Antilles officially named Curaçao International Airport's plaza, Margareth Abraham Plasa.
+In addition, during a special ceremony on May 2, 2024, commemorating the 54th anniversary of Margareth's passing, Curaçao Airport Partners (CAP) unveiled a mural honoring her.

 In popular culture

 The ditching was also made into a film.
 The ditching of Flight 980 is featured in the first season 1 episode of The Weather Channel documentary Why Planes Crash.
 The episode, produced and directed by Caroline Sommers and entitled "Brace for Impact," aired in July 2009.
 It features an exclusive interview with Captain Balsey DeWitt.